January 13, 2021

 Model ESDL-30 Automatic Data Logger for SDI-12 Interface Sensors

-Encardio Rite Model ESDL-30 data logger is designed to log data from sensors with SDI-12 interface.
-Any sensor with an SDI-12 signal interface can be connected to the data logger e.g. based on vibrating wire, resistance strain gauge or MEMS technology etc.
+Encardio Rite Model ESDL-30 data logger is designed to log data from sensors with an SDI-12 interface.
+Any sensor with an SDI-12 signal interface can be connected to the data logger e.g. based on vibrating wire, resistance strain gauge MEMS technology, etc.

 ESDL-30 can be used to connect a large number of sensors with the SDI-12 interface.
-The data recorder is fully compatible with all measurement commands signal as per SDI-12 standard.
+The data recorder is fully compatible with all measurement command signals as per SDI-12 standard.

-They can be programmed to take a measurement between a range of 5 seconds to 168 hours in linear mode.
-The number of measurements taken per day should however be minimum because the higher frequency of measurement drains the battery at a faster rate.
+They can be programmed to measure a range of 5 seconds to 168 hours in linear mode.
+The number of measurements taken per day should however be minimal because the higher frequency of measurement drains the battery at a faster rate.

 SDI-12 is a multi-drop interface that can communicate with multi-parameter sensors.
 Multi-parameter means that a single sensor may return more than one measurement, like displacement and temperature from vibrating wire displacement sensors.